secinthenet/crypto-guide/README.md

     -   If the laptop only supports BIOS/MBR (usually old laptops manufactured before 2012 or so), see the next subsection
 -   Generate a strong password and store it.
--   Use GParted to create a separate encrypted partition in the boot device and use the password from the previous step.
+-   Use Gnome Disks (another option is GParted) to create a separate encrypted partition in the boot device and use the password from the previous step.
     Note that this can be done from Tails after booting it, but it only works in EFI/GPT mode, and it's easier to do it before booting tails.
 -   Boot tails
 -   Disable networking in advanced options